sblin/xld-demo-ansible/README.md

 - deployment 2 creates a new AWS instance (the Taget machine)
 - deployment 3 installs Tomcat on the Target machine using the Ansible Controller
 - deployment 4 deploys the petClinic-war application on tomcat

 ---
+## Initial Step
+### Import the artifacts/AnsibleDemo.yml file in Deploy using the xl cli.

+---

 ## Demo local